GrzegorzKozub/arch/README.md

   - Import KeePassXC extension settings from `~/code/dot/keepassxc-browser.json`
   - Connect KeePassXC databases
   - Sign in into your sites and setup passkeys
-4. KeePassXC
-  - Open your databases
-  - Only show title and username columns, also in search
-  - Fit to window, also in search
 5. Visual Studio Code
   - Hide recommended extensions
 6. Zed